 1. It’s a long-term Traffic Generation Technique

-SEO is a long-term traffic generation technique.
-You might not see immediate benefits in the short term but generates more website traffic over time.
+Search engine optimization (SEO) is a long-term traffic generation technique and there are also different types of SEO to take note of.
+You might not see immediate benefits in the short term but generates more website traffic over time from Google searches.

 Unlike paid traffic, which allows you to see results instantly and quantify benefits against advertising dollars spent, SEO takes months to start bringing in results.
 You will need to research the keyword that your customers are using, determine their ease of ranking and profitability, and create relevant content pages that are useful for your users.

-Once your website is seen as an authority, you will keep on enjoying free traffic for as long as your website is online.
-You don’t have to pay per visitor.
-To keep on ranking, ensure you publish fresh content regularly, get customer data, and use it to optimize already existing content to boost conversions.
+Once your website is seen as an authority, you will keep on enjoying free organic search engine traffic for as long as your website is online.
+You don’t have to pay per visitor and are able to reap the rewards from your SEO efforts.